TOCW1 Walk 11 : Tring to Wendover

 - Turn left down the car-wide track next to the T-junction, passing a metal barrier.
 In 300 metres you come to a clump of trees, with a sign a few yards ahead for Wilstone Reservoir Nature Reserve.
 Turn right, your direction 340° initially.
 70 metres further on, you come to a reservoir .

 - After 180 metres go through a wooden kissing gate onto a drive.
-Turn right and after 20 metres take the left fork (ignoring the concrete road to the right).
-In another 30 metres ignore a wooden kissing gate off to the right and continue through a metal kissing gate to the right of a five-bar metal gate along the lane to the church of St Mary the Virgin, Drayton Beauchamp (generally kept locked) .
+Turn right and after 20 metres bear left on the drive.
+In another 30 metres ignore a wooden kissing gate off to the right and continue through a metal kissing gate to the right of a metal fieldgate along the drive to the church of St Mary the Virgin, Drayton Beauchamp (generally kept locked) .

 - Enter the churchyard through a metal kissing gate.
 Turn right just before the church to walk towards a rusty kissing gate and footpath sign 20 metres away.
-Pass through the gate and cross the field, your direction 260°, to go past a wooden kissing gate in its far left-hand corner .
+Pass through the gate and cross the field, your direction 260°, to go through a wooden kissing gate in the fenceline ahead.

-- Beyond the gate, follow the path, which twists and turns through a wooded area to another kissing gate and after another 40 metres to steps descending to a canal path.
+- Beyond the gate, follow the path, which twists and turns through a wooded area to another kissing gate and after another 60 metres to steps descending to a canal path.
 Turn right, passing under a bridge (marked with a black plaque stating that the burial site of a Saxon princess was found nearby) and the A41.
 On the far side of the bridge, turn right to take steps up the river bank.
-At the top of the steps, go straight on and follow the turns of an enclosed path.
-In 60 metres pass through a kissing gate into an open field.
+At the top of the steps, by a footpath sign, turn right, then left along an enclosed path.
+In 70 metres pass through a kissing gate into an open field.

-- Follow the footpath sign and keep to the right-hand side of the field beside a fence, then in 80 metres, by 2 footpath signs, you have a choice - walk for 1 km directly across the potentially muddy fields, or walk around their perimeter.
+- Follow the footpath sign and keep to the right-hand side of the field beside a fence, then in 150 metres, by footpath signs attached to a fence, part hidden in the hedgeline on your right, you have a choice - walk for 850 metres directly across the potentially muddy fields, or walk around their perimeter.